nanoframework/nf-interpreter/docs/logo/README.md

 ## Logo usage

-To use the **nano Framework** logo you must first receive written permission from the a team member.
+To use the **nano Framework** logo you must first receive written permission from a team member.

 ## **nano Framework** name